abey79/vpype/docs/cookbook.rst

 This command will :ref:`cmd_read` a SVG file and lay it out to 3cm margin with a top vertical alignment (a generally pleasing arrangement for square designs on the portrait-oriented page), and then :ref:`cmd_write` it to a new SVG::

-  $ vpype read input.svg layout --fit-to-margin 3cm --valign top a4 write output.svg
+  $ vpype read input.svg layout --fit-to-margins 3cm --valign top a4 write output.svg

 This command will :ref:`cmd_read` a SVG file, :ref:`cmd_scale` it down to a 80% of its original size, and then :ref:`cmd_write` it to a new A5-sized SVG, centred on the page::